OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Upkido.md

 That's the idea behind Upkido, a practice that seeks to improve everything it touches.

-"Improve" isn't the most solid word to build a practice on.
-What I think will be an improvement may not be that to you, never mind to other parties affected by the "improvement."
+Some readers will notice right away that "improve" isn't the most solid word to build a practice on.
+What I think will be an improvement may not seem like one to you, never mind to other parties affected by the "improvement."
 So we should be careful here.

 See [[Principles of Design from Trust]] and [[Jerry's Theory of Change]].